ignaciochemes/Dayz-Leaderboard-Web-Developer/README.md

 4- Huala... already have your player database

+5-Always remember to have your script running

 Note: In my case I use a python-based broker.
 But you can find other examples based on php.

+enjoy!